qor5/confx/README.md

 ## Integration with Viper and Cobra

-confx seamlessly integrates with the popular Viper and Cobra libraries:
+ConfX seamlessly integrates with the popular Viper and Cobra libraries:

-- **Viper**: confx uses Viper as the underlying configuration management engine and allows you to use a custom Viper instance via the `WithViper` option
+- **Viper**: ConfX uses Viper as the underlying configuration management engine and allows you to use a custom Viper instance via the `WithViper` option
-- **Cobra**: Check the `examples/cobra` directory to learn how to integrate confx with the Cobra command line framework
+- **Cobra**: Check the `examples/cobra` directory to learn how to integrate ConfX with the Cobra command line framework

 ## Examples